Swolebrain/ng-starter-projects/02 pizzaplanet/README.md

 5. Add a new property called $scope.mains and fill it with at least 3 made up main courses of your choice.

-6. In the view, adapt the div.row element to create a div.mains element.
+6. In the view, adapt the div.row element to create a series of div.mains element.
 Loop through the mains and display each item using expressions and filters.
 View the result in the browser.

 7. In the controller, add another property called $scope.extras containing an array of three objects.
 Feel free to use your favorite sides.